The Ring Nebula (M57)

 Messier objects are of particular interest to amateur astronomers because they can be observed with both large and small telescopes.
 The Messier objects even led to the creation of a special award from the Astronomical League, an organization for Amateur Astronomers.
 The people who can identify all the objects within the catalog win the award.
 There is also a “Messier Marathon” that amateur astronomers take part in to see if they can identify all the objects included.

-In this article, we talk about 10 the objects listed in the catalog.
+In this article, we talk about 10 of the objects listed in the catalog.

 Crab Nebula (M1)